jasonthorpebuchanan/jasonthorpebuchanan.github.io/about/index.md

 <!-- LONG BIO 1062 words updated Nov.
 7 2022 -->
 Jason Thorpe Buchanan is an American composer of operatic, orchestral, chamber, electroacoustic, and intermedia works which explore fragmentation, multiplicity, intelligibility, behavior, and the integration of live performance with technology.
 He is Artistic Director of
-<a href="http://www.switchensemble.com" target="blank">the [Switch~ Ensemble]</a> and Artistic Associate/Lecturer in New Media and Digital Technologies for Music at the Hochschule für Musik Carl Maria von Weber in Dresden, Germany in the Hybrid Music Lab.
-He previously served from 2018-2022 as Department Chair/Lecturer in Composition, Theory, and Electroacoustic Music at the <a href="https://www.music.mahidol.ac.th/en/" target="blank">College of Music, Mahidol University</a> in Thailand, 2022 Interim Managing Director of the <a href="https://newmusic.missouri.edu/Mizzou" target="blank">New Music Initiative at the University of Missouri</a>, and 2020 Visiting Lecturer in Composition/Interim Director of the Electronic Music Studios (UTEMS) at the <a href="https://music.utexas.edu/" target="blank">Butler School of Music, University of Texas at Austin</a>.
+<a href="http://www.switchensemble.com" target="blank">the [Switch~ Ensemble]</a> and Artistic Associate/Lecturer in New Media and Digital Technologies for Music at the <a href="https://www.hfmdd.de/en/college/institutes-facilities/hybrid-music-lab" target="blank">Hochschule für Musik Carl Maria von Weber Dresden</a>, Germany in the Hybrid Music Lab.
+He previously served from 2018-2022 as Department Chair/Lecturer in Composition, Theory, and Electroacoustic Music at the <a href="https://www.music.mahidol.ac.th/en/" target="blank">College of Music, Mahidol University</a> in Thailand, 2022 Interim Managing Director of the <a href="https://newmusic.missouri.edu/Mizzou" target="blank">Mizzou New Music Initiative at the University of Missouri</a>, and 2020 Visiting Lecturer in Composition/Interim Director of the Electronic Music Studios (UTEMS) at the <a href="https://music.utexas.edu/" target="blank">Butler School of Music, University of Texas at Austin</a>.
 His works have been described as "an unearthly collage of sounds", "sharply-edged", and "free jazz gone wrong&#8212;in a good way."

 <br><br>
 <!-- new sentence -->